Originally denoted someone who came from the city of Shiraz, located in southern Iran. The city's name is possibly of Elamite origin.

 meaning "stony ground" and hop

 in Old English.
 A notable bearer was the British-American explorer and journalist Sir Henry Morton Stanley (1841-1904).

-STARK English, German
+Stark English, German

-From a nickname meaning "strong, brave" in Old German and Old English.
+From a nickname meaning "strong, rigid"

 From Middle English sterre